 The securities markets of emerging countries are less liquid and subject to greater price volatility, and have a smaller market capitalization, than the U.S. securities markets.
 In certain countries, there may be fewer publicly traded securities and the market may be dominated by a few issuers or sectors.
 Issuers and securities markets in such countries are not subject to as stringent, extensive and frequent accounting, auditing, financial and other reporting requirements or as comprehensive government regulations as are issuers and securities markets in the U.S., and the degree of cooperation between issuers in emerging and frontier market countries with foreign and U.S. financial regulators may vary significantly.
 In particular, the assets and profits appearing on the financial statements of emerging country issuers may not reflect their financial position or results of operations in the same manner as financial statements for U.S. issuers.
 Substantially less information may be publicly available about emerging country issuers than is available about issuers in the United States.
 In addition, U.S. regulators may not have sufficient access to adequately audit and oversee issuers.
 For example, the Public Company Accounting Oversight Board (the "PCAOB") is responsible for inspecting and auditing the accounting practices and products of U.S.-listed companies, regardless of the issuer's domicile.
 However, certain emerging market countries do not provide sufficient access to the PCAOB to conduct its inspections and audits.
-As a result, U.S. investors, including the Underlying Fund, may be subject to risks associated with less stringent accounting oversight.
+As a result, U.S. investors, including the Funds, may be subject to risks associated with less stringent accounting oversight.

 Emerging country securities markets are typically marked by a high concentration of market capitalization and trading volume in a small number of issuers representing a limited number of industries, as well as a high concentration of ownership of such securities by a limited number of investors.
 The markets for securities in certain emerging countries are in the earliest stages of their development.
 Even the markets for relatively widely traded securities in emerging countries may not be able to absorb, without price disruptions, a significant increase in trading volume or trades of a size customarily undertaken by institutional investors in the securities markets of developed countries.
 The limited size of many of these securities markets can cause prices to be erratic for reasons apart from factors that affect the soundness and competitiveness of the securities issuers.
 For example, prices may be unduly influenced by traders who control large positions in these markets.
 Additionally, market making and arbitrage activities are generally less extensive in such markets, which may contribute to increased volatility and reduced liquidity of such markets.
-The limited liquidity of emerging country securities may also affect an Underlying Fund's ability to accurately value its portfolio securities or to acquire or dispose of securities at the price and time it wishes to do so or in order to meet redemption requests.
+The limited liquidity of emerging country securities may also affect a Fund's ability to accurately value its portfolio securities or to acquire or dispose of securities at the price and time it wishes to do so or in order to meet redemption requests.
 In addition, emerging market countries are often characterized by limited reliable access to capital.

-With respect to investments in certain emerging market countries, antiquated legal systems may have an adverse impact on the Underlying Fund.
+With respect to investments in certain emerging market countries, antiquated legal systems may have an adverse impact on the Funds.
 For example, while the potential liability of a shareholder in a U.S. corporation with respect to acts of the corporation is generally limited to the amount of the shareholder's investment, the notion of limited liability is less clear in certain emerging market countries.
-Similarly, the rights of investors in emerging market companies may be more limited than those of shareholders of U.S. corporations, and it may be more difficult for shareholders to bring derivative litigation.
-Moreover, the legal remedies for investors in emerging markets may be more limited than the remedies available in the United States, and the ability of U.S. authorities (e.g., SEC and the U.S. Department of Justice) to bring actions against bad actors may be limited.
-In addition, emerging countries may have less established accounting and financial reporting systems than those in more developed markets.
+Similarly, the rights of investors in emerging market companies may be more limited than those of shareholders of U.S. corporations.